pc2/heart2020-web/docs/index.md

 The HEART symposium is an international forum on state-of-the-art research in high-performance and power-efficient computing using accelerator technologies such as FPGAs, GPGPUs, and/or specialized accelerators.
 The eleventh edition of HEART will take place in Paderborn, DE in June 2020.

 The conference will be held at the [Heinz Nixdorf MuseumsForum](https://www.hnf.de/en/home.html) - the worlds largest computer museum.
+See [Venue](venue.md) for more information.